 Blog Post: Can We Just Change the Channel?
 Five Ways to Optimize your Social Media Channels

 Before sharing a few easy steps to optimize your social media presence, it should be mentioned that marketers should not feel compelled to be present in every social media channel, thinking that their brand should be covered everywhere.
-It was mentioned in the first article of the series, how important it was to understand what each marketing channel was delivering (ROI) to make an informed decision about where to spend.
 While you might believe that Twitter, Facebook, Pinterest, Instagram, LinkedIn, Google, and YouTube are all delivering results, a deeper look into sales attribution, cost invested per channel, and customer conversions might tell a different tale.
 It’s perfectly reasonable to focus only on the channels that are truly working for you – irrespective of what your competitors are doing.

 So what creates a seamless customer experience in social marketing?

-Direct links between your site and social media channels, prominent share buttons, strong keywords, prompt responses to queries, relevant content, consistency/professional imagery, and ongoing SEO, so they can find you.
+Direct links between your site and social media channels, prominent share buttons, and strong keywords prompt responses to queries, relevant content, consistency/professional imagery, and ongoing SEO, so they can find you.

 Serious Fun with Tweeting

-The myriad of opportunities to engage with your audience through Twitter are enormous, and utilizing steps 3 & 4 on the checklist, one of our loyalty program CPG clients realized that it was “ok” to be a little irreverent and have some fun with their customers – enter Pop Tarts.
+The myriad of opportunities to engage with your audience through Twitter are enormous and utilizing steps #3 and #4 on the checklist, one of our loyalty program CPG clients realized that it was ok to be a little irreverent and have some fun with their customers – enter Pop Tarts.
 They have captured a large following in a short period, with cheeky tweets such as “How beautiful do I look in my new profile pic; very beautiful or extremely beautiful…let me know”.
 This approach does not work equally well for all brands – but the main point is, with the right demographics, integrating some humor into your social channels can be a very effective retention hook.